airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 * Docker, Python, and Java with the versions listed in the [tech stack section](../../understanding-airbyte/tech-stack.md).
 * The `requests` Python package installed via `pip install requests` \(or `pip3` if `pip` is linked to a Python2 installation on your system\)

-**A note on running Python**: all the commands below assume that `python` points to a version of python 3.7.
+**A note on running Python**: all the commands below assume that `python` points to a version of Python 3.7.
 Verify this by running

 ```bash
 $ python --version